Inside The Ukrainian Clinic Making '3-Parent Babies' For Women Who Are Infertile

 That's why the procedure was developed — to help women carrying mitochondrial disorders have healthy children.
 In severe cases, these disorders can be fatal.

 A U.S. National Academy of Sciences panel concluded it could be ethical to attempt the procedure for this purpose.
-But because the FDA won't allow it at all in the United States, the baby of the Jordanian couple that Zhang helped was born in Mexico in 2016.
+But because the FDA won't allow it at all in the United States, the baby of the Jordanian couple whom Zhang helped was born in Mexico in 2016.

 Doctors in the United Kingdom have started trying the technique to prevent mitochondrial disorders.
-But the British doctors are only being allowed to try to make one baby at a time as part of a tightly regulated research program.
+But the British doctors are being allowed to try to make only one baby at a time as part of a tightly regulated research program.

 Zukin says he received approval for a five-year research program from the Ukrainian Postgraduate Medical Academy, which is under the auspices of the Ukrainian Ministry of Public Health.
 But Zukin concedes the procedure is far less regulated in his country.
 Nevertheless, he makes sure all the women understand they are undergoing an experimental procedure.